4d/docs/docs/Concepts/classes.md

 // code
 ```

-A class constructor function accepts [parameters](#parameters) and can be used to create and initialize objects of the user class.
+A class constructor function accepts optional [parameters](#parameters) and can be used to create and initialize objects of the user class.

 When you call the [`new()`](API/ClassClass.md#new) function, the class constructor is called with the parameters optionally passed to the `new()` function.